 How to Record Accurate AC and DC Current and Voltage Measurements

-A common data logging application is measuring voltage or current flowing into or out of a piece of equipment, such as a user monitoring current in wind turbines.
+A common data logging application is to measure voltage and current flowing into or out of a piece of equipment, such as a user monitoring current in wind turbines.
 These measurements can be broadly classified into two groups: AC and DC.
 Depending on the levels involved, some data logger models can directly measure DC voltage and current.
-For example, the dataTaker DT80 family of data loggers can accept DC voltages up to +/- 30 volts and DC currents up to 30 mA directly.
-However with a few exceptions, most data loggers cannot measure AC voltage or current directly and require external transducers to convert the parameter of interest into a signal that the data logger can measure.
-At CAS DataLoggers we receive calls every day on these applications and have put together this brief guide covering the basics of voltage and current measurement.
+For example, the dataTaker DT80 family of data loggers can accept DC voltages up to +/- 30 volts and DC currents up to 30 mA (using a shunt resistor.)
+Except for power/energy application specific units, most data loggers cannot measure AC voltage or current directly and require external transducers to convert the parameter of interest into a signal that the data logger can measure and record.
+Here at CAS, we discuss these applications with customers daily and have put together this brief guide covering the basics of voltage and current measurement.

 AC Voltage and Current Data Loggers:

-There are several types of data loggers suitable for measuring AC voltage and/or current.
-These include units with built-in transducers supporting a specific voltage and/or current range.
+For AC applications, there are several types of data loggers specifically designed to measure voltage and current.
+These include units with supplied or built-in transducers supporting a specific voltage and/or current range.

 If you need to monitor AC signals outside a certain range or a mix of AC and DC voltage and/or current inputs, you can use a Universal Input Data Logger.
 These can be outfitted with transducers to measure almost any type of input, from mV and uAmps to thousands of volts or amps.

 AC Voltage Measurements:

 - AC Voltage transducers – If your application involves tracking incoming line voltage, there are a number of vendors who provide standard AC voltage transducers.
 These are available in both single and multi-phase versions and with standard or True RMS calibrations.